Nichiren Shōshū: Ceremonies

-Regardless of their type, all gohonzons issued by Nichiren Shōshū have been consecrated by one of the successive High Priests in a ceremony conducted in the Hoando building of Taisekiji temple.
-It is believed that this ceremony endows a gohonzon with the same enlightened property of the Dai Gohonzon, thus giving it the same power.
-Upon death, the gohonzon must be returned to a Nichiren Shōshū temple.
+Regardless of their type, all Gohonzons issued by Nichiren Shōshū have been consecrated by one of the successive High Priests in a ceremony conducted in the Hoando building of Taiseki-ji temple.
+It is believed that this ceremony endows a Gohonzon with the same enlightened property of the Dai-Gohonzon, thus giving it the same power.
+Upon death, a Gohonzon must be returned to a Nichiren Shōshū temple.
 Unauthorized reproduction or photography of the Gohonzon is prohibited to believers.